-He also treats a number of patients at the Horder Centre in East Sussex, which is a centre of excellence for Orthopaedic Care in the South East with an outstanding grading by the Care Quality Commission (CQC).
+He also practices at the Horder Centre in Crowborough, East Sussex, a centre of excellence for Orthopaedic Care in southern England.

 FAQs about The Chelsea Knee Clinic

 What can I expect from an initial consultation?

 At the initial consultation we will chat about your symptoms, how they affect you and any medication you are taking.
 We will also look at any previous x-ray and MRI evidence.
 I will then carefully examine your knee.
 If further diagnostic imaging investigations are required these can be arranged as appropriate and sometimes be done on the same day.
 Once all the diagnostic tests are complete, we will discuss the diagnosis and the treatment options, and agree on a treatment plan.